apache/shardingsphere/document/current/content/manual/sharding-proxy/docker.en.md

 Question 2: there is error report of being unable to connect to the database.

-Answer: please make sure designated mysql  IP in `/${your_work_dir}/conf/sharding-config.yaml` configuration is accessible to Docker container.
+Answer: please make sure designated PostgreSQL  IP in `/${your_work_dir}/conf/sharding-config.yaml` configuration is accessible to Docker container.